username-Alice/HuggingFace-DeepRLCourse/README.md

 # HuggingFace-DeepRLCourse
-this repos contain the course materials in the Deep RL course provided by Hugging Face
+this repos contains the course materials in the Deep RL course provided by Hugging Face